LondonAppDeveloper/demo-django-docker-nginx-prod/README.md

-# Demo Django Docker NGINX Production Deployment
+# django-todo and Demo Django Docker NGINX Production Deployment

-Demo of a Django deployment setup using Docker.
+django-todo and Demo of a Django deployment setup using Docker.